Topl/PoS-visualization/README.md

 # PoS-visualization
-A textual visualization of Proof-of-Stake (PoS) blockchains
+A textual visualization of Proof-of-Stake (PoS) blockchains.

 We present an adversarial strategy which attacks the consistency property of PoS blockchain protocols